 Located directly out in front of the museum is the natural national monument Genbudo Caves, also a part of the San’in Kaigan UNESCO Global Geopark.

 Genbudo Museum is located at the entrance of Genbudo Park, a designated national natural treasure.
 On the first floor is a weaving workshop where you can learn about Toyooka’s traditional art of weaving that has a 2,000-year history and about its connection to the local people.
 Join the workshop and create your own original coaster, cup, basket and more from natural willow and cane wood.
-As you wander the first floor you will also find yourself face to face with an Asian elephant (actually just its fossil), these once roamed the Genbudo caves and parts of the San’in Kaigan Geopark.
+As you wander the first floor you will also find yourself face to face with an Asian elephant (actually just its fossil), these once roamed the San’in Kaigan Geopark.

 Genbudo - Basalt Caves & Park

 Located along the Maruyama River between Toyooka and Kinosaki Onsen.
 Genbudo Park is a national natural monument designated in 1931.
 Along with the Genbudo Museum (renovated in 2018) it is an educational attraction worth a visit.
 The basalt caves are part of the San’in Kaigan UNESCO Global Geopark and have also played a significant role in the discovery of reverse magnetization.